-(ii) Non-Executive Directors B. Absence in more than fifty (50) percent of all regular and special meetings of the Board during his incumbency, or any twelve (12) month period during the said incumbency, unless the absence is due to illness, death in the immediate family or (iii) Independent Directors serious accident.
+(iii) Non-Executive Directors (iii) Independent Directors B. Absence in more than fifty (50) percent of all regular and special meetings of the Board during his incumbency, or any twelve (12) month period during the said incumbency, unless the absence is due to illness, death in the immediate family or serious accident.
 The disqualification shall apply for purposes of succeeding election.
 C. Dismissal or termination for cause as Director/Trustee of any corporation.
 The disqualification shall be in effect until he has cleared himself from any involvement in the cause that gave rise to his dismissal or termination.
 D. If the beneficial equity ownership of an Independent Trustee in the University or its subsidiaries and affiliates exceeds two percent of its subscribed capital stock.
 The disqualification shall be lifted if the limit is later complied with.
 E. If any of the judgments or orders cited in the grounds for permanent disqualification has not yet become final.
 F. Being under preventive suspension by FEU.
 G. If the independent trustee becomes an officer or employee of the same corporation he shall be automatically disqualified from being an independent trustee. e.
-Removal (i) Executive Directors Per FEU By Laws Any of the Trustees shall be subject to removal Per FEU By Laws All the Trustees shall be subject to removal by (ii) Non-Executive Directors by order of the Chairman of the Board in writing, subject to the subsequent action of the Board of Trustees. resolution of the Board at any time, with or without cause, provided a majority of the Board shall vote in favor thereof. (iii) Independent Directors f.
-Re-instatement I (i) Executive Directors Same as Selection/Appointment and Same as Selection/Appointment and Re- (ii) Non-Executive Directors Re-appointment process appointment criteria
+Removal (i) Executive Per FEU By Laws Per FEU By Laws Oirectors (ii) Non-Executive Directors (iii) Independent Directors Any of the Trustees shall be subject to removal by order of the Chairman of the Board in writing, subject to the subsequent action of the Board of Trustees.
+All the Trustees shall be subject to removal by resolution of the Board at any time, with or without cause, provided a majority of the Board shall vote in favor thereof. f.
+Re-instatement j.
+Re-instatement (i) Executive Directors Same as Selection/Appointment and Same as Selection/Appointment and Re- (ii) Non-Executive Directors Re-appointment process appointment criteria

 (iii) Independent Directors

-g .
+g.
 Suspension

-(i) Executive Directors Any of the Trustees shall be subject to preemptory suspension by a written order of the Chairman of the Board, subject to the subsequent action of the Board of Trustees.
-Any of the Trustees of the University shall be subject to suspension by a valid written resolution of the Board, at any time, with or without cause, provided a majority of the Board
+(i) Executive Directors Any of the Trustees shall be subject to preemptory suspension by a written order of the Chairman of the Board, subject to the Any of the Trustees of the University shall be subject to suspension by a valid written resolution of the Board, at any time, with or without cause, provided a majority of the Board

-(ii) Non-Executive Directors subsequent action of the board of trustees. shall vote in favor thereof.
+(ii) Non-Executive Directors subsequent action of the Board of Trustees. shall vote in favor thereof.

 (iii) Independent Directors